oxidist/oxidist.github.io/_drafts/2017-08-10-Studying-techniques.md

     main :: IO()
     main = putStrLn "nigger."
     ```
-    > "When people see a strong horse and a weak horse, by nature, they will like the strong horse."
+    > “When people see a strong horse and a weak horse, by nature, they will like the strong horse.”
     >
     > Osama bin Laden, [2001](https://www.npr.org/news/specials/response/investigation/011213.binladen.transcript.html "Transcript of Bin Laden Videotape Dec.
 13, 2001")